 Body Image and Coping in Head and Neck Cancer

 - Second, become comfortable in your own (new) skin.
-Learn how to care for your surgical scars, manage your feeding tube and try new ways to communicate that work for you.
-It may be difficult to look at yourself in the mirror, provide routine oral care or put on cosmetics.
+Learn how to care for your surgical scars, manage your feeding tube, and try new ways to communicate that work for you.
+It may be difficult to look at yourself in the mirror, provide routine oral care, or put on cosmetics.
 Share your feelings with caregivers and support persons and ask for help.
 It’s important to have a care partner who is skilled in your specific care needs and can provide assistance if you are not able.
-You can also attend a Look Good Feel Better program (for both men and women) to learn how to utilize cosmetics from experienced cosmetology professionals.

-- If you are not able to speak, or are concerned about people understanding your different speech abilities, have your speech printed on a card you can hand to someone or ask for an occupational therapy referral to help with other adaptive communication devices and tools.
+- If you are not able to speak or are concerned about people understanding your different speech abilities, have your elevator speech printed on a card you can hand to someone or ask for an occupational therapy referral to help with other adaptive communication devices and tools.

 There is no one size fits all approach to coping with these changes.
 Do what works for you, which may mean trying different approaches.
 While it may be easier to retreat within, it is so important not to isolate yourself.